luau-lang/site/src/content/docs/reference/api.md

 For userdata objects created by `newproxy`, this function returns `"userdata"` to make sure host-defined types can not be spoofed.
 `"no value"` is returned if there is no value at the index.

-Values other than userdata can have a shared metatable set with a `__type` value overriding the built-in default name of the type (for tables this would be the typename of all tables, individual table `__type` metatable key is not looked up).
+Values other than userdata can have a shared metatable set with a `__type` value overriding the built-in default name of the type (for tables, this would be the typename of all tables, an individual table's `__type` metatable key is not looked up).

 ```c
 void luaL_checktype(lua_State* L, int narg, int t);